vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-about/1cgrm-about.md

 Simultaneous work with 1C: Timing applications is limited to 5 users who can connect remotely.

 For 1C: GRM applications, there are physical limitations of database tables, the total volume of which should not exceed 12GB of data, and one table cannot be more than 4GB.
-If this volume is exceeded, VK CS cannot guarantee the reliability and fault tolerance of the 1C: GRM application service.
+If this volume is exceeded, VK Cloud cannot guarantee the reliability and fault tolerance of the 1C: GRM application service.

 ## Backup